jross765/gnucash-base/README.md

 ## Major Changes
 ### V. 1.7.1 &rarr; 1.8

+* Package "`basetypes.complex`": Changed naming conventions:
+    * Now finally fully honor the GnuCash naming convention: "commodity" is an umbrella term for currencies, (pseudo-)securities, (real) commodities (like precious/industry metals, wheat, etc.) -- e.t. that has a value and can be bought/sold.
+Introduced the term "security" (until now, we used the term "commodity" for this in the lib).

+      In addition to that, have the whole shebang and e.t. that depends on it more symmetric to sister project.

+      In short:
+       * "Cmdty" &rarr; "Sec"
+       * "CmdtyCurr" &rarr; "Cmdty"

+      More detailed:
+       * `GCshCmdtyCurrID` &rarr; `GCshCmdtyID` (renamed)
+       * `GCshCmdtyID` (old) &rarr; `GCshSecID` (renamed)

+       **`GCshCmdtyID` has totally changed its meaning/semantics!**

+       **And it leads to a *lot* of changes in the other modules.**

-* Package "`basetypes.complex`": Introduced sub-type: Moved part of the entries in `GCshCmdtyCurrID.Type` to `GCshCmdtyID.SubType `.
+    * Introduced sub-type for securities: Moved part of the entries in `GCshCmdtyID.Type` to `GCshSecID.SubType `.

 * Some additional minor improvements (more variants for constructors).

 ### V. 1.7 &rarr; 1.7.1